How can I help?

 What is heat acclimatisation training?

-Our heat acclimation package is well controlled and executed with planned ‘heat exposures’.
+We offer three heat acclimation packages (bronze, silver and gold) that include well controlled and executed 'heat exposures'.
 This will allow your body to adapt and lose heat more effectively, helping you to perform well even when hot, for long periods.
-Depending on the training programme you undertake with we can help you achieve the following outcomes:

 • A high level of heat acclimatisation